A smart office uses automation to help the workplace run more smoothly. Here is how to get started begin reaping the

 Eliminate visual distractions by - politely - asking coworkers to congregate elsewhere if they always seem to be in front of your desk.
 Modern corporate office design is moving back towards offices, so if you can, you should tend to keep your door closed.
 To clear out the office chatter, invest in good quality headphones and listen to music that's created to help you focus.
 Use an iPad receptionist to avoid visitors from roaming the office looking for someone to sign for a package or deliver a coworker's lunch order.

 Even hearing your phone vibrate can decrease productivity.
 When you hear the buzz of a new notification or desktop pop-ups, your mind can visualize a variety of scenarios of who it could be, and then distract you from what you were working on.
 The solution?
 Put all of your digital office tools on silent rather than vibrate, or better yet, do not disturb, and see how much more work you'll get done.

 3. Focus On One Project at a Time

-In case it's still unclear, humans are bad at multitasking.
+DO NOT MULTI-TASK!
+Your job description probably mentioned being great at multitasking.
+As if it is unclear to anyone that humans are terrible at multitasking.
 Multiple studies prove it.
 In fact, multitasking can reduce productivity by up to 40 percent.
-Your boss or job description likely asks you to multitask but don't.
+Your boss or job description likely asks you to multitask but doesn't.
 Although it may give the appearance of doing more, noting is done well.
 Practice saying no to those who ask you to divert your attention from your tasks to help with theirs.
 If something does arise, don't let your brain juggle two projects simultaneously.
 Instead, write down - yes, with pen and paper - your thoughts on one of the tasks.
 Even if you never refer to those notes, you will be much more effective in working through both items.

 With a little effort in where you focus your energy at work, your proficiency will rise.
 And make sure your smart office technology is working for - not again - your productivity.